BLun78/DnsProxy/README.md

 Please consider that if the administrator of your network has not connected a public DNS, there must be a reason!

 ## Feature
-- Default Dns e.g. DHCP DNS server
+- Default Dns e. g.
+DHCP DNS server
 - DNS client
 - DNS over HTTPS client (DoH)
 - own hosts configuration with hosts.json
-- read AWS VpcRndpoints for Hybrid Cloud (including ApiGateway endpoints)
+- read AWS VpcEndpoints for Hybrid Cloud (including ApiGateway endpoints)

 ## License
-Free use with no garante that the DNS-RFC is full implemented.
+Free use with no warranty that the DNS-RFC is full implemented.
 ```Text
 Copyright 2020 Bjoern Lundstroem